johnnymatthews/the-friends-quiz-ca/README.md

 So I watch Friends, a lot.
 I threw this site together specifically to host the long list of Friends questions I've written down over the years.

 This repo uses the [Sakura CSS framework.](https://github.com/oxalorg/sakura) because I suck at design.

+## Suggestions

+Got a question you wanna add?
+[Create an issue](https://github.com/johnnymatthews/the-friends-quiz-ca/issues/new)!